 Why You Need to Hire Our Nashville Divorce Attorneys

 Yes, it is possible to get an uncontested divorce without using an attorney.
 However, unless you and your spouse have already developed a fair agreement addressing multiple issues like child support and property rights, a divorce without an attorney often results in more work and diminished legal protection in the eyes of the courts.
-This is why it’s so essential to get a divorce lawyer in Nashville who knows what forms you will need and can argue on your behalf on important matters such as spousal support, child custody, and division of property.
+This is why it’s essential to get a divorce lawyer in Nashville who knows what forms you will need and can argue on your behalf on important matters such as spousal support, child custody, and division of property.
 For decades, our Tennessee divorce attorneys have fought for our clients’ rights in and out of the courtroom.
 We are sensitive to your needs and will do what we can to take the anxiety and frustration out of the process.

 If you are considering a divorce and need legal advice, let us help.
 Contact Martin Heller Potempa & Sheppard, PLLC today for more information.